OutSystems/docs-product/src/ref/apis/auto/dbcleaner-api.md

 ### Entity_DropTable { #Entity_DropTable }

 Physically deletes the database table associated with the specified entity.
-If the entity still exists in a module’s meta model, the delete operation will not be performed.
+If the entity still exists in a module’s meta model, the delete operation will not be performed and the reason for failure will be recorded in the platform logs.
 The logged user needs to have the 'Administrator' built-in role.

 *Inputs*